 - GFAP, NFPs, cytokeratins, EMA: usually negative

-These tumours appear as extra-axial masses, with enhancement on both CT and MRI.
+These tumors appear as extra-axial masses, with enhancement on both CT and MRI.
 They may have variable T1 signal hyperintensity depending on the degree of melanin present.

 Treatment and prognosis

-Meningeal melanomas are aggressive lesions with a generally poor prognosis, although as they are localised, they have a better prognosis than melanoma metastases to the dura 1.
+Meningeal melanomas are aggressive lesions with a generally poor prognosis, although as they are localized, they have a better prognosis than melanoma metastases to the dura 1.